 There are few things more typically British than a good pub and when the sun’s out, we Brits tend to flock to our local and take up residence in the beer garden.
-Pubs are increasingly serving great quality food, so much so that around 15 pubs in the UK have been awarded a Michelin star.
-Sara Zavagno takes a look at ten Michelin star pubs where you can enjoy top quality food in down-to-earth surroundings.
+Pubs are increasingly serving great quality food, so much so that many of them have been awarded a Michelin star.
+We take a look at twenty Michelin star pubs where you can enjoy top quality food in down-to-earth surroundings.

 The Black Swan at Oldstead, North Yorkshire

 Surrounded by glorious National Park countryside, The Black Swan was rated as one of the top five best value restaurants in Britain by The Sunday Times Food List.
 Adam Jackson’s dishes are innovative yet unpretentious and draw heavily on Yorkshire produce.
 As well as the a la carte and set menus, Jackson offers a seven course tasting menu for £70 (£65 for vegetarians) and daily changing ‘specials’.
 The dining area is full of character with antique furniture and oak floors and food can also be eaten at the bar or on the tables outside where you can fully appreciate the magnificent Yorkshire landscape with a pint of local ale.

 The Pipe and Glass Inn, Beverley, East Yorkshire